neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 export default defineConfig({});
 ```

-Then, make the following additions in your `tsconfig.json` file to make relative imports within the project easier:
+Then, add the following code to your `tsconfig.json` file to make relative imports within the project easier:

 ```diff
 {